abdulrafeh857/abdulrafeh857/README.md

 ![Netlify](https://img.shields.io/badge/Netlify-00C7B7?style=flat-square&logo=netlify&logoColor=white)
 ![Mac OS](https://img.shields.io/badge/macOS-000000?style=flat-square&logo=apple&logoColor=white)

-I'm Abdul Rafeh, a software engineer based in Islamabad Pakistan, Senior React Native Developer with 4 years of experience in designing and developing user interfaces, testing, debugging, and eCommerce technologies.
-Proven ability in optimizing app functionality that improve data retrieval and workflow efficiencies using modern backends.
+I’m Abdul Rafeh, a Senior React Native Developer based in Islamabad, Pakistan, with over four years of experience in designing and developing high-performance mobile applications.
+My expertise lies in building intuitive user interfaces, optimizing app functionality, and enhancing data retrieval processes using modern backend technologies.
+I have a strong background in eCommerce, where I have successfully developed and optimized applications that streamline workflows and improve user engagement.

+With a keen eye for performance optimization, testing, and debugging, I am passionate about creating seamless digital experiences that enhance usability and efficiency.
+I thrive on leveraging the latest technologies to build scalable and maintainable applications, ensuring smooth performance and reliability.
+Constantly exploring innovative solutions, I aim to push the boundaries of mobile development and contribute to impactful digital transformation.

 Graduated from [Foundation University Islamabad](https://www.fui.edu.pk/) in Computer Sciences, I currently serve as a React Native Developer at [Nysonian Inc](https://www.nysonian.com/), where I engage in a broad range of intriguing and purposeful projects every day.